← Back to all cloud security roles

 Common mistakes

 - Triaging findings forever.
 A generalist who only closes CSPM tickets plateaus.
 Turn recurring findings into guardrails so the class of problem disappears.
+If you close the same public-bucket finding for the third time, the work isn't the ticket - it's the preventive control or policy-as-code check that makes the fourth one impossible.
+Measure yourself by problems retired, not tickets touched.

 - Falling off the treadmill.
 The engineer who stops learning new services becomes the bottleneck the org routes around.
 Make continuous learning a scheduled habit, not a panic.
+Block an hour a week, follow the provider release notes, and keep a running home lab where you actually touch the new thing before you have to secure it in production.

 - Forgetting it's an influence job.
 You don't own the systems you're securing.
 The ability to convince other teams to fix things is half the role - and the half that gets you promoted.
+Bring the fix, not just the finding.
+"Here's the one-line policy change and the PR" lands; "your account is non-compliant" gets ignored.
+The engineers who move up are the ones product teams want in the room.

 How AI is changing the role

-Two things are happening at once.
 First, AI is becoming a tool the generalist uses: drafting and explaining IAM policies, summarizing CloudTrail during an investigation, generating Terraform and triaging CNAPP findings at volume.
 The engineers who lean in get meaningfully faster; the judgment about what's actually right still has to be yours, because the confident-but-wrong failure mode is real and a wrong IAM policy is a security incident.
+The practical skill is prompting for the reasoning, not just the artifact: ask it to explain why a policy grants what it grants, then verify against the docs before you apply.
+Treat generated Terraform the way you'd treat a junior engineer's first PR - useful draft, mandatory review.
+The generalist who ships AI output unread is one hallucinated wildcard away from a public write-up they don't want their name on.

 Quick answers